mucsci-students/2022sp-420-BootSnake/README.md

 Team Members: Andy P, Amelia S, Ben M, Tram T, Travis Z

 This is the Class Branch.
-Here we will have the creation of all of the class functions before merging back into the development branch.
+Here we will have the creation of all of the class functions before merging back into the development branch along with a test file that at the moment can only test ClassAdd.

 The class branch will be made up of 1 file revolving around a class object.